aprilselby88/teleport-workload-example/README.md

 ## Introduction

-In this repositiory, there are three examples of using Teleport to provide SPIFFE SVIDs to client applications.
+In this repository, there are three examples of using Teleport to provide SPIFFE SVIDs to client applications.
 Each of them utilizes the **Workload API** (https://spiffe.io/docs/latest/spiffe-about/spiffe-concepts/#spiffe-workload-api) as a Unix domain socket.
 Teleport's `tbot` Machine ID bot provides the domain socket and is configured to provide a specific set (1 or more) SVIDs over that socket.
 This functionality is available in all editions of Teleport.

 All examples assume some basic knowledge of Teleport operations and tools (`tsh` and `tctl`).
 Getting started guides for Teleport are available in the Teleport documentation here: https://goteleport.com/docs/get-started/.